 Shredding the potatoes is straightforward.
 Grab a potato and rub that thing against the cheese shredder.
 Mind your knuckles.
 Nobody wants to eat the remnants of your shredded knuckles in their potato salad.
 I used the bigger holes since I was afraid “finely” shredding the potatoes would make them cook too quickly and become mushy.
 Don’t bother with peeling them unless you wish.
 I personally like the color the red skins produce, and I read here that they also add additional vitamin C, vitamin B, potassium, and fiber to the dish.
 So when people think you were lazy for leaving the peels on, drop that bit of knowledge on them.

 Boil the potatoes for a couple minutes and drain.
 Rinse them with cool water to stop the cooking process and get all the excess water out.

 The rest is pretty easy, combine the mayo, dill, dill pickle juice (secret ingredient), salt & pepper, mustard, onion, and bits of bacon.
-Mix it, chill it (best to make it the night before), and eat it!
-Top it with cute bacon bits, cheese, and chives and you look all fancy at the family barbecue.
+Mix it, chill it (best to make it the night before), and eat it.
+Top it with cute bacon bits, cheese, and chives and you look fancy at the family barbecue.